diana-marie-jorillo/DotNetCoreWebApiExercise/README.txt

 1. This API uses SQLite as database and tested in Swagger.
 To trigger, please hit F5 or "Run > Start Debugging" and add "/swagger" to the URL
    (ex. https://localhost:1234/swagger).
+2. This API does not include the nice-to-haves and will be added in a later update.
-2. You may use "dotnet restore" to download all of the packages listed in bdowebapi.csproj.
+3. You may use "dotnet restore" to download all of the packages listed in bdowebapi.csproj.
-3. "UpdateAccountDetails" uses [HttpPatch].
+4. "UpdateAccountDetails" uses [HttpPatch].
 You may use the following load to test.
 Please add one {} group per field you wish to change:

     [
         {